Arkanosis/arkbot-rs/README.md

 Arkbot will then check every hour if there is a new dump available.
 If there is one, it will download it and update the pages on the target wiki.

-Warning: as of now, the target wiki and target pages are hardcoded, which makes arkbot-rs only suitable for the French Wikpedia.
+Warning: as of now, the target pages are hardcoded, which makes arkbot-rs only suitable for the French Wikpedia.

 ## Monitoring